JainAbhi2411/DineQR/docs/prd.md

   - When new order placed: Toast notification appears at top-right with sound alert
   - Notification bell badge count increments
   - New order card slides into grid from top with animation
-  - Order card has pulsing glow effect for5 seconds
+  - Order card has pulsing glow effect for 5 seconds

 - **Order Status Update**:
   - When order status changes (by owner or waiter): Card updates instantly